Clinical-Genomics/MIP/documentation/Analysis.md

 ```Bash
 $ mip analyse rd_dna --config_file 0/analysis/0_config.yaml --start_with_recipe gatk_variantrecalibration
 ```
-This will swith the mode for all downstream dependencies to run and all recipes upstream of the recipe to simulation mode.
+This will switch the mode for all downstream dependencies to run and all recipes upstream of the recipe to simulation mode.

 ### Generate all supported standard recipes